bradleyeckert/siphash/README.md

 ```

 The rationale is that data is encrypted in 16-byte chunks but the extra data of AEAD can be any length.
 `ip_hmac_bloc` matches the encryption call.
-The API may be implemented with a block hash like AES.
+The latter may be implemented with a block hash like AES.

 Function pointers would use the following typedefs: